Last week I talked about the show-stealing scene in the Peanuts special A Charlie Brown Christmas, the one where Linus reads from the gospel of Luke.

 Today I want to say a little bit more about it.

-There’s a detail in this scene that I never noticed until a friend pointed it out last year.
+There’s a detail in this scene that I never noticed until a friend pointed it out a few years ago.
 Since then I’ve seen it referenced by several others; it’s just too good to overlook.

 As you remember, Linus is the one who always carries the blanket.
 It’s called a security blanket, but it doesn’t really symbolize security.
 It symbolizes insecurity — the fear of uncertainty, the fear of inadequacy.